Marconcini School (attributed)

 Back: 2- piece Flamed Italian Walnut, Round Back with angle break

-Ribs: Maple, Cornerlss Guitar style with individual external Scalloped Blocks
+Ribs: Pearwood, Cornerless Guitar style with individual external Scalloped Blocks

 Neck / Scroll: Maple with Flamed Maple neck graft

-When this Bass was first shown to a well experienced dealer in Basses he mention that the Scroll looked similar to two others he had seen that were stamped or branded 'Lod Parisini'.
-Last year while this bass was still in restoration I had the chance to examine one of those basses and the Gears plates were engraved 'Lod Parisini , Bologna 1813'.
-The style of the Bass was very similar with a roundback and angle break.
-The FFs were different and the Scroll was only similar at best.
-So, was Lod Parisini the maker of that Bass, maker of the Gears or, just a Player that had his name on the Gear Plates as there is no listing anywhere of that makers name I could find.
-Then, I showed pictures of the Bass to an Italian Bass dealer and he said it looks like from Bologna, the same city as the Lod Parisini.
-Coincidence maybe?
-So, I started looking at all of the makers from the estimated period around the year 1800 +/- that made both Violins and Guitars.
-The only name I could find to match was Luigi Marconcini who made Violins, Lutes and Double Basses, some of which are labeled Luigi Marconi, a name found only in Double Basses and believed to by Marconcini.
+I showed pictures of the Bass to an Italian Bass dealer and he said it looks like it's from Bologna.
+I started looking at all of the makers from the estimated period around the year 1800 +/- that made both Violins and Guitars.
+The only name I could find to match was Luigi Marconcini who made Violins, Lutes and Double Basses and is listed as a pupil of Omobono Stradivari (1679-1742).
+Some of his Basses are labeled Luigi Marconi, a name found only in Double Basses and believed to be Marconcini.
 Luigi started out in Bologna and later moved to Ferrara where his son Giuseppe also made Basses and is reported to be a pupil of Storioni.
-After looking at a few Basses by either his son Giuseppe Marconcini including one Guitar model Bass or attributed to the Marconcini family or School, I have to attribute this Bass in that direction.
+After looking at a few Basses by either his son Giuseppe Marconcini including one Guitar model Bass or attributed to the Marconcini family or school, I have to attribute this Bass in that direction.
 The name "Marconcini' used here is only to put a basic origin to the Bass and not an attribution of pedigree.
-More than anyone, I would like to know who made this very unusual, handsome and fine sounding Double Bass.
+Personally, I would like to know who made this very unusual, handsome and fine sounding Double Bass.
 I welcome any comments the readers here may have, Ken Smith.

 Scroll Front Scroll Right Side Scroll Left Side Scroll Back